loic-sharma/InterfaceGenerator/readme.md

 # Interface Generator

-This is an experimental project that uses [C# Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) to automatically generate the interface for a class.
+This is an toy project that uses [C# Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) to automatically generate the interface for a class.
 For example:

 ```csharp
 class Program